Chez Jo Goldenberg restaurant attack: Investigations and arrests

 In March 2015, French authorities said that an international arrest warrant had been issued in connection with the case for three men who belonged to the organization.
 The suspects were identified as living in Norway, Jordan and Ramallah in the Palestinian territories.
 Mahmoud Khader Abed, 59, living in Ramallah are still being sought as of 2025.

 In June 2015, a Palestinian named Zuhair Mohammed Hassan Khalid al-Abbasi, also known as "Amiad Atta," was arrested in Jordan, according to the Paris prosecutor's office, which also said that France has requested extradition.
 On June 17, Jordan released al-Abbasi on bail.

 Walid Abdulrahman Abu Zayed (born 1957/1958), who had become a Norwegian citizen since the attack, is in French custody as of December 2020.

 On 19 September 2025, the Palestinian Authority detained the suspect Mahmoud Khidr Abed Adra, also known as Hisham Harb (born 1955).
 French President Emmanuel Macron praised the "excellent cooperation with the Authority" and said the French government was working with the PA for Harb's extradition to France.
+On April 16, 2026, Hicham Harb was extradited to French custody.